zaplatynski/fsm-packagetype/README.md

 ```
 Again in the path `src/main/fsm` there must be an in the path `module.vm` in which you can define e.g. an FirstSpirit Executable or Service.

-Inside the `fsm.xml` you need to specify the [Maven assembly plugin](http://maven.apache.org/plugins/maven-assembly-plugin/) descriptor to create a typical FSM file layout:
+Inside the above mentioned `fsm.xml` you need to specify the [Maven assembly plugin](http://maven.apache.org/plugins/maven-assembly-plugin/) descriptor to create a typical FSM file layout:
 ```
 <assembly xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
           xmlns="http://maven.apache.org/plugins/maven-assembly-plugin/assembly/1.1.3"